skilesare/droute/pm/user_stories_metatree.md

 9. AA AppDev IWT specify if I want the metatree to use the global service or a local service STI reduce my complexity

+10. AA AppDev IWT replace a value in the metaTree if it is a singleton value STI can use it as a datastore

+Status: Started

+11. AA AppDev IWT have my index recalculated if I replace and item STI don't pull wrong data.

+12. AA AppDev IWT have my index point to the raw data STI don't have data duplication.

+13. AA AppDev IWT have my primary values indexed in a merkleTree so that I can keep track of certified values in my tree;

+14. AA AppDev IWT not have to keep track of my marker if I'm using unique values STI don't have more data to keep track of.

+Status Started

 # Interface design